menu

 St. Louis is a somewhat small city located in the state of Michigan.
 With a population of 7,465 people and two associated neighborhoods, St. Louis is the 157th largest community in Michigan.

-Being a small city, St. Louis does not have a public transit system used by locals to get to and from work.
+St. Louis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of St. Louis has a very low overall level of education: only 6.35% of people over 25 hold a 4-year college degree or higher.
+The citizens of St. Louis have a very low rate of college education: just 6.35% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in St. Louis in 2022 was $13,897, which is low income relative to Michigan and the nation.
 This equates to an annual income of $55,588 for a family of four.
 However, St. Louis contains both very wealthy and poor people as well.